YodaheWondimu/Filefly/README.md

 Waiting for temporary files to stabilize before processing them prevents race conditions during downloads.

-In local setups, `config.json` typically lives right next to main.py.
+For local setups, `config.json` typically lives right next to main.py.

 The system can adapt to certain file behaviors over time and handle unexpected cases gracefully, using logged events to improve reliability.